henrythasler/henrythasler.github.io/_posts/2020-01-23-tilebuffer.md

 ## Buffer Size

+A vector tile has (usually) an extend of 4096x4096 coordinate units.
+The buffer is also specified in coordinate units.

 So what is the optimal setting for the buffer?
 This strongly depends on
 1. the rendering framework (e.g. MapboxGL, Nextzen)
 2. the style you use to render the features.
 Thicker lines means you need more buffer around the tile to avoid clipping artefacts.